eosrc/aa/basement/ma/README.md

 Chuck Moore has been an apostle of simplicity for more than fifty years.
 I don't know his religion but I can live with Forth and his philosophy.

+I have added some Postscript files.
+Postscript is probably the most successful dialect of Forth.
+These files print the Rule of St. Romuald.

 I imagine in the future this directory will become a repository of itself, but I am not ready for that yet.